The man responsible for the notorious murder of British backpacker, Peter Falconio, has died aged 67.

 What is the reward to find Peter Falconio?

-News of Murdoch’s impending death resulted in NT Police recently doubling the reward to $500,000 for information leading to Peter’s body.
+News of Murdoch’s impending death resulted in NT Police doubling the reward to $500,000 for information leading to Peter’s body.

 “We think there’s still people out there that may hold some information.
 There may be someone out there that he’s confided in, whether or not that’s family or friends, we just don’t know.”